-The ASPA of Terra Nova Bay is a coastal marine area encompassing 29.4 km2 between Adélie Cove and Tethys Bay, Terra Nova Bay, immediately to the south of the Italian Mario Zucchelli Station (MZS).
+The ASPA of Terra Nova Bay is a coastal marine area encompassing 29.4 km between Adélie Cove and Tethys Bay, Terra Nova Bay, immediately to the south of the Italian Mario Zucchelli Station (MZS).
 Terra Nova Bay was originally designated as Antarctic Specially Protected Area through Measure 2 (2003) after a proposal of Italy.
 CCAMLR considered and approved its designation during CCAMLR XXVI, Hobart 2007.
-The Management Plan has been revised in 2008, through measure 14 (2008) and in 2013 through measure 15 (2013).
+The Management Plan has been revised in 2008, through measure 14 (2008), in 2013 through measure 15 (2013) and in 2019 through measure 7 (2019).

 The primary reason for the designation of Terra Nova Bay as an Antarctic Specially Protected Area (ASPA) is its particular interest for ongoing and future research.
-Long term studies conducted in the last 30 years by Italian scientists have revealed a complex array of species assemblages, characterized by unique symbiotic interactions.
+Long term studies conducted in the last 30 years by Italian and international scientists have revealed a complex array of species assemblages, characterized by unique symbiotic interactions.
 In this Area, several VME species are also present, above all the Antarctic scallop Adamussium colbecki and pterobranchs, and new species continue to be described.

-The high ecological and scientific values derived from the diverse range of species and assemblages, together with the vulnerability of the Area to disturbance by scientific oversampling, alien introductions, and direct human impacts arising from increasing activities at the nearby permanent scientific stations (also considering the construction of the new gravel runway at Boulder Clay - Final CEE, 2017) are such that the Area requires long-term special protection.
+The high ecological and scientific values derived from the diverse range of species and assemblages, together with the vulnerability of the Area to disturbance by scientific oversampling, alien introductions, and direct human impacts arising from increasing activities at the nearby permanent scientific stations are such that the Area requires long-term special protection.